(214) 390-7947 (Overseas Callers)

 Accommodation and Meal

-While volunteering in the Kegalle Sri Lanka elephant projectyou will stay in a safe, secure and comfortable bungalow built specially to house international volunteers.
+While volunteering in the Kegalle, Sri Lanka elephant project, you will stay in a safe, secure, and comfortable bungalow built specially to house international volunteers.
 The bungalow is enclosed by captivating palm trees and overlooks green grain meadows.

 As a volunteer, you also get to use the clean and comfortable bathroom facilities.
 There are western style toilets with running tap water.
 There are also two refreshing outdoor showers.

-You will have access to a kitchen area with a sink, refrigerator, water filter, washing bowls and a lounge area with free Wi-Fi and books.
+You will have access to a kitchen area with a sink, refrigerator, water filter, washing bowls, and a lounge area with free Wi-Fi and books.

 Staying in the bungalow and sharing rooms with other like-minded volunteers will be an experience of a lifetime for you.
 You get to exchange your unique daily experiences with other volunteers while making a difference in the project.
-The environment is very relaxed and social and a great place to unwind after a busy day.
+The environment is very relaxed and social, and offers a great place to unwind after a busy day.

 Volunteer Jungle Cabins:

-There is also easy access to the bungalow from the cabins where you can go to use the available facilities.
+There is also easy access to the bungalow from the cabins, where you can go to use the available facilities.
 However, we suggest you be prepared for the occasional power cuts and shortages of water.
-As a volunteer working to help elephants in Sri Lanka, you are expected to be flexible and should adopt to the idea of living a rustic life and leaving your comfort zone behind.
+As a volunteer working to help elephants in Sri Lanka, you are expected to be flexible and should adapt to the idea of living a rustic life and leaving your comfort zone behind.

 Meals

-You will receive three quality home-cooked meals per day, including breakfast, lunch and dinner.
+You will receive three quality home-cooked meals per day, including breakfast, lunch, and dinner.

 The breakfast menu (around 7: 30 AM) includes bread, butter, jam, fruits, bun, egg, tea, coffee, etc. During lunch (Around 12:30 PM), you will enjoy rice and curry prepared with no spice.

-Find detailed information about our host families, accommodation and meals.
+Find detailed information about our host families, accommodation, and meals.

-Free Time and Weekend Exploration
+Program Location, Free Time, and Weekend Exploration

-Read more about some exciting places you can visit while volunteering in Sri Lanka.
+Read more about some exciting places you can visit while volunteering in Sri Lanka. .

 IFRE takes your safety incredibly seriously.
-We carefully vet and inspect all our facilities and projects to ensure your security and comfort and provide extensive support all the way through your project.
+We carefully vet and inspect all our facilities and projects to ensure your security and comfort, and provide extensive support all the way through your project.
 Our dedicated in-country coordinator will be available 24/7 to assist you with anything you may need.

-Read more about our safety and in-country support.
+Read more about our safety and in-country support. .

 Take a minute to complete the form and we will be in touch.